Receive updates on our range of cultural tours and music festivals via email:

 If you cancel

-If you have to cancel your participation on a tour, there will be a charge which varies according to the period of notice you give.
-Up to 56 days before departure the deposit only is forfeited.
+If you have to cancel your participation on a tour, there would be a charge which varies according to the period of notice you give.
+Up to 57 days before the tour the deposit only is forfeited.
 Thereafter a percentage of the total cost of the tour will be due:

 We take as the day of cancellation that on which we receive written confirmation of cancellation.

-If eight weeks or more before departure there are insufficient bookings for a tour to be viable, we might decide to cancel it.
-You would receive a full refund.
-We would also cancel if hostilities, civil unrest, natural disaster or other circumstances amounting to force majeure affect the region to which the tour was due to go.
+We might decide to cancel a tour if at any time up to eight weeks before there were insufficient bookings for it to be viable.
+We would refund everything you had paid to us.
+We may also cancel a tour if hostilities, civil unrest, natural disaster or other circumstances amounting to force majeure affect the region to which the tour was due to go.

 Safety and security

 If the UK Foreign and Commonwealth Office advises against travel to places visited on a tour, we would cancel the tour or adjust the itinerary to avoid the risky area.
-In the event of cancellation before the tour commenced, we would give you a full refund.
+In the event of cancellation before the tour commenced we would give you a full refund.
 We would also treat sympathetically a wish to withdraw from a tour to a troubled region even if the FCO does not advise against travel there.
+Our tours and festivals subscribe to the health and safety legislation of the destination.
+In some parts of the world the law concerning seatbelts differs to the UK.

 The limits of our liabilities